Who are the men that pick for scraps amongst the ruins at the end of history?

 Exactly.

-No, they don't do anything.
+No, you don't deserve anything.

 Now we're on the side of the criminals against the law-abiding public.